 The importance of responsiveness

-According to Moses, “responsive” clinics should be able to quickly find the right person to answer questions and describe to you how they will keep you updated through the life of a claim.
-Dr. Moses and his team keep both Pinnacol and the employer updated throughout the treatment process and after each visit.
+Responsive clinics should be able to quickly find the right person to answer questions and describe to you how they will keep you updated through the life of a claim.
+Providers should keep both Pinnacol and the employer updated throughout the treatment process and after each visit.
 They always call employers after an initial visit to ensure the employers understand the diagnosis and treatment plan.
-Moses stresses there are lots of approaches to communicating with employers among provider clinics, and his is just one of many that support good communication.

 Simply proactively contacting provider clinics can initiate these types of relationships and make for a smoother working relationship if claims happen.
 Pinnacol created an interview guide you can use when searching for provider designees.

-You can peruse Pinnacol’s SelectNet provider directory online anytime and filter for location, Level II Certification and provider type.
+You can search Pinnacol’s SelectNet provider directory online anytime and filter for location, Level II accreditation and provider type.

 Here is an array of Pinnacol resources that will help you find your perfect match: